 This shows up in three specific ways, and any team running agents in earnest will recognise all three.

-The third is the absence of any coordination between agents working on related parts of the same system.
+- Agents without a kitchen.
 Three engineers, three branches, three Claude or Cursor sessions running independently.
 Each one solves its piece coherently.
 None of them is aware of what the others are doing.
 Where a human team would have walked past each other in the kitchen and noticed the collision, the agents have no kitchen.

 The new discipline

 The hardest part of building software was never writing the code.
+It is being clear, together, about what to write.

 — Barrie